What can you do with the DAO

 Generally speaking, the process for modifying either contract would be:

-- Polling the community via the DAO, and publicly discussing your proposed changes to gather support
+- Polling the community via the DAO publishing a pre-proposal poll, and publicly discussing your proposed changes to gather support

-- After gaining the community’s support, writing the updated code to be merged into the contract
+- Writing the updated code to be merged into the contract

 - Obtaining a successful code review and audit from a reputable third-party

-- Presenting the audited code to the community and obtaining their approval to have it merged with the contract
+- Presenting the audited code to the community using a binding Governance proposal and obtaining their approval to have it merged with the contract

 - Once approved by another community vote, the DAO Committee or SAB would perform the contract upgrade with the new code